Multi-scale Laplacian community detection in heterogeneous networks: Laplacian Renormalization Group

 \section{Laplacian Renormalization Group}

-The renormalization problem is approached here \textit{\`a la Wilson} (we refer to \cite{LRG} for a full discussion on the issue), carrying on the comparison with the canonical ensemble, as shown in Appendix \ref{StatPhys}.
-The first step consists in moving to the Fourier space to analyze the network eigenmodes (as the graph lacks of any spatial embedding).
+The renormalization problem is approached here \textit{\`a la Wilson} (we refer to \cite{LRG} for a full discussion on the issue, in particular, concerning the real-space procedure), carrying on the comparison with the canonical ensemble, as shown in Appendix \ref{StatPhys}.
+The first step consists of moving to the Fourier space to analyze the network eigenmodes (as the graph lacks of any spatial embedding).
 One may anyway keep in mind that $\hat L$ contains the inverse of the diffusion time scales.
-As it can be expected from a discrete version of Gaussian dynamics in the continuum $\kappa$-space, $\hat L$ is diagonalizable, and the change of basis leads to a decoupling of modes.
-Since $\hat L$ is symmetric and real valued, it holds a complete set of eigenvectors $\{|\lambda\rangle\}$, with semi-positive eigenvalues $\{\lambda\}$. \\In the bra-ket notation the Laplacian operator can be decomposed as the projector $\sum_\lambda \lambda|\lambda\rangle\langle\lambda|$.
-The LRG step consists in integrating out these diffusion eigenmodes from the Laplacian and appropriately rescaling the network, namely: \begin{enumerate} \item Reduce the Laplacian operator to the contribution of the $N-n$ slow eigenvectors with $\lambda<\tilde{\lambda}, \tilde{\hat L}=\sum_{\lambda<\tilde{\lambda}} \lambda|\lambda\rangle\langle\lambda|$; \item Then rescale the time $\tau \rightarrow \tau^{\prime \prime}$, so that $\tilde{\tau}$ in $\tau$ becomes the unitary interval in the rescaled time variable $\tau^{\prime \prime}: \tau^{\prime \prime}=\tau / \tilde{\tau}$ and, consequently, redefining the coarse-grained Laplacian as $\hat{L}^{\prime \prime}= \tilde{\tau} \tilde{\hat{L}}$. \end{enumerate} As for a RG procedure applied to a Gaussian system, one could expect to recover the same original diagonal form after step \ref{du}.
-Concerning the first step, point \ref{un} can be implemented letting the time run from $\tau'=1/\lambda_{max}$ to a value $\tau^*\sim 1/\lambda_{gap}$.
-Looking at the propagator $e^{-\tau \hat L}$, it is possible to observe that the contribute to the measure of a given eigenvalue $\lambda$ start decreasing significantly when $\tau \sim 1/\lambda$.
-Such soft pruning overcomes the difficulties introduced by the non-euclidean support, integrating one by one the different network eigenmodes and saturating, as $\tau$ increases, the smaller system scales.
+As expected from a discrete version of Gaussian dynamics in the continuum $\kappa$-space, $\hat L$ is diagonalizable, and the change of basis leads to a decoupling of modes.
+Since $\hat L$ is symmetric and real-valued, it holds a complete set of eigenvectors $\{|\lambda\rangle\}$, with semi-positive eigenvalues $\{\lambda\}$. \\In the bra-ket notation, the Laplacian operator can be decomposed as the projector $\sum_\lambda \lambda|\lambda\rangle\langle\lambda|$.
+The LRG step consists of integrating out these diffusion eigenmodes from the Laplacian and appropriately rescaling the network, namely: \begin{enumerate} \item Reduce the Laplacian operator to the contribution of the $N-n$ slow eigenvectors with $\lambda<\tilde{\lambda}, \tilde{\hat L}=\sum_{\lambda<\tilde{\lambda}} \lambda|\lambda\rangle\langle\lambda|$; \item Then rescale the time $\tau \rightarrow \tau^{\prime \prime}$, so that $\tilde{\tau}$ in $\tau$ becomes the unitary interval in the rescaled time variable $\tau^{\prime \prime}: \tau^{\prime \prime}=\tau / \tilde{\tau}$ and, consequently, redefining the coarse-grained Laplacian as $\hat{L}^{\prime \prime}= \tilde{\tau} \tilde{\hat{L}}$. \end{enumerate} As for a RG procedure applied to a Gaussian system, one could expect to recover the same original diagonal form after step \ref{du}.
+Concerning the first step, point \ref{un} can be implemented by letting the time run from $\tau'=1/\lambda_{max}$ to a value $\tau^*\sim 1/\lambda_{gap}$.
+As a direct consequence of this, looking at the propagator $e^{-\tau \hat L}$, it is possible to observe that the contribution to the measure of a given eigenvalue $\lambda$ starts decreasing significantly when $\tau \sim 1/\lambda$.
+Such soft pruning overcomes the difficulties introduced by the non-euclidean support, integrating the different network eigenmodes one by one and saturating, as $\tau$ increases, the smaller system scales.
+In particular, note that this effect is automatically encoded in the $\hat\rho-matrix$ that we have defined in the main text to define the \emph{Communication distance} between nodes.
+Now the first step involves a specific cut in the dendrogram.